VertexStudio/SimboticAirSim/README.md

 pip install msgpack-rpc-python
 ```

-Create or modify `~/Documents/AirSim/settings.json` to configure simulation:
+Modify `$SIMBOTIC_ROOT/Config/AirSim/settings.json` to configure the simulation.
+By default it looks like the following:
 ```
 {
   "SettingsVersion": 1.2,